nccgroup/binja_dynamics/README.md

 ![Screenshot](screenshot.png)

 ## Highlighting
+(In the above screenshot, the base pointer is shown in olive green)
 * Current instruction - red
 * Breakpoint - blue
 * Memory or register changed - orange text